Visit to Canyon de Chelly, continued ...

 The New Mexico Livestock Board issues travel cards to document

 ownership of your horse, required for transport out of your county.

 Each card is good for as long as you own the horse.
 The fee is $10.

 Allow 2 days notice to schedule an inspector.

 If you live in another state, check with yout local livestock

 Arizona requires a current health certificate (within 30 days)

-from your veterinarian, and a Negative Coggins.
-Leave a full
+from your veterinarian, and a Negative Coggins test.
+Plan on a full

 working day for the lab tests.